xDragos/readme/README.md

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-My name is David and I'm 18 years old.
+My name is Dragos and I'm 18 years old.
 I'm from Croatia and I love to play all kind of games but especially RTS, FPS and RPG.